-Some Good Samaritan fatal overdose prevention laws provide broader protections for eligible persons than just possession of drugs and drug paraphernalia.
-The most common of these additional protections are for probation and parole violations (25 states and the District of Columbia) (Figure 3), certain underage alcohol offenses (13 states and the District of Columbia) (Figure 4), and violations of protective orders (10 states) (Figure 5).
+Some Good Samaritan fatal overdose prevention laws provide broader protections for eligible individuals than just possession of drugs and drug paraphernalia.
+The most common of these additional protections are for probation and parole violations (26 states and the District of Columbia), certain underage alcohol offenses (13 states and the District of Columbia), and violations of protective orders (10 states).
+The maps below provide a visual representation.